When a website is protected by Cloudflare, there are several occasions when it will challenge visitor traffic:

 If your visitors encounter issues using a major browser besides Internet Explorer, they should upgrade their browser.

-If a visitor encounters a CAPTCHA, Cloudflare employees cannot remove that Captcha.
-Only the website owner can configure their Cloudflare settings to stop the CAPTCHA.
+If a visitor encounters a challenge, Cloudflare employees cannot remove that challenge.
+Only the website owner can configure their Cloudflare settings to stop the challenge being presented.

-When observing a Cloudflare Captcha page, a visitor could:
+When observing a Cloudflare Challenge page, a visitor could:

 - Request the website owner to allow their IP address.